kleahey/recipe-box/README.md

 The Wiki is available as a guide for the entire build of the project.

-Some current features of **RecipeBox**:
+Features in the current version of **RecipeBox**:

+* User accounts keep your recipes private

 * Bootstrap 4 Integration

-* SimpleForm gem utilized for forms
+* Simple Form gem utilized for forms

-* PaperClip gem utilized for attaching images of Recipes
+* Paperclip gem utilized for attaching images of Recipes

+* WYSYWIG text entry with "Bootsy" for a Recipe's Ingredients and Directions

+* Amazon S3 file storage for storing photos of recipes

 Future features I plan to incorporate:

-* WYSYWIG text entry for a Recipe's Ingredients and Directions

-* Amazon S3 file storage for storing
+* User profiles

+* Add the ability to see your friends' recipes

+* Recipe tags and categories

+* Recipe ratings

+* Serving sizes, prep times, nutritional information, etc.

 * ...and more to come!